 - Avoid homemade treats when trick-or-treating. - Teach kids that medicine is not candy.
 Lock up medicines to prevent accidental poisoning. - Use non-toxic makeup to paint faces and body parts.
 Test on a small area of skin to be sure it will not cause an allergic reaction. - Dry ice can cause severe burns and frostbite if it touches the skin or is swallowed.
-Use gloves to protect your skin. - Look out for potentially dangerous products that look like candy.
+Use gloves to protect your skin. - Look out for potentially dangerous products that look like candy. - Safety Video

-If you think someone came in contact with something dangerous, contact the New Jersey Poison Control Center immediately for medical treatment advice.
-Poison control centers are a medical resource for both the public and healthcare professionals.
-Get help 24/7.
+When a mishap occurs involving a potentially dangerous product or substance, many people call 9-1-1 or spend hours in the emergency room when they could have called the New Jersey Poison Control Center for medical help.
+Calling the Poison Help line is the fastest way to get the help or information you need to prevent further injury.
+Anyone can call the poison control center for help - children, teens, and adults.
 Call 1-800-222-1222 or Chat Here.
 If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1.